Club Adventures Logo

 Day 1: Bangkok

 Sa-wat dee!
-Welcome to Bangkok, Thailand's bustling capital.
-Bangkok is famous for its tuk tuks, khlong boats and street vendors serving up delicious Thai food.
-With no planned activities until your important welcome meeting at 6 pm, why not head out and explore.
-You could take a riverboat to Chinatown and explore the crowded streets, uncover the magnificent Grand Palace and the Temple of the Emerald Buddha, wander down the tourist mecca of Khao San Road, or indulge in a Thai massage.
-After the meeting tonight, perhaps gather your fellow travellers together and tuck into some into world famous street food.
+Welcome to Thailand.
+Your adventure begins in Thailan’s bustling capital, Bangkok with a welcome meeting at 6 pm tonight.
+Bangkok is famous for its tuk tuks, khlong boats and street vendors who serve delicious Thai food.
+If you arrive early, maybe visit the Grand Palace and the Temple of the Emerald Buddha, wander down the tourist mecca of Khao San Road or relax with in a Thai massage.
+After the meeting tonight, maybe gather your fellow travellers together and tuck into some world-famous street food.

 Day 6: Chiang Mai